amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 #### Custom integrations

-Use the `IntegrationPlugin` interface to add a custom integration.
+Implement the `IntegrationPlugin` interface and set the `experimentIntegration` window variable to add a custom integration.
 Place the plugin script *before* the Web Experiment script tag.

 * `getUser(): object`: Return the [experiment user](/docs/feature-experiment/data-model#users) object.
 * `track(): boolean`: Track the event through a 3rd party.
 Return `true` if the event was tracked.
 Returning false will cause the event to be persisted and retried at an interval.